mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 These repertoires become public, and are in part socially motivated, via the process of playtesting.

 The awareness of and conversations about maker styles and related side-missions created in this research are potential powerful tool to support this process in novice game making communities.

+#### The introduction of side missions and surfacing helping styles as affordances of my pedagogy to legitimise diversity

+**Side missions**

+Side missions explored in Chapter.5 and Appendix. x?

+The process contextualises and legitimises the previously peripheral activities with the groups conceptions of the idioculture of the wider activity.
+This recognition of the hybridity of possible modes of participation increases conceptions of enacted diversity of the community.

+This strand of thought also invites an theoretical examination of the value of identify formation via the blending of repertoires of play and design approaches.

+The invitation to play, can be seen as a familiar  affordance leading to more unfamiliar territory.
+A helping process in blending through opening a door to a new collaborative zone of proximal development.

 #### Specialism and expressions of identity in variations in approaches to game making and playtesting